Where is Mark Bowen now?

 He’ll forever be remembered by Canaries fans for his headed goal against Bayern Munich to put them 2-0 up in their famous UEFA Cup victory in 1993.

-Upon retiring, Mark Bowen started his career in coaching with Reading before going on to form a successful partnership with former Norwich City team-mate Steve Bruce who he followed to Crystal Palace and then Birmingham City.
+Upon retiring from playing Bowen started a career in coaching with Reading before going on to form a successful partnership with former Norwich City team mate Steve Bruce who he followed to Crystal Palace and then Birmingham City.

 Bowen left Birmingham in 2004 to join up with Hughes at Blackburn Rovers as his assistant manager and also followed him to Manchester City in 2008, Fulham in 2010 and also Queens Park Rangers in 2012.

-He linked up with Hughes once again in June 2013 when he was appointed as the new manager at Stoke City.
+He linked up with Hughes once again in June 2013 after he was appointed as the new manager at Stoke City.

-The pair enjoyed a very successful first season at Stoke where they finished in 9th position which was the club’s highest league position since the 1974-75 season.
+The pair enjoyed a very successful first season at The Potters where they finished ninth which was the club’s highest league position since the 1974-75 season.

-Two more ninth placed finishes preceded a 13th place finish in 2016/17 after an underwhelming second half to the season.
+Two more ninth placed finishes preceded a 13th place finish in 2016/17 after an underwhelming second half to the season which continued into the 2017/18 season culminating in their sacking in January 2018.

 Bowen was a late contender for the vacant Wales national team manager’s job after Chris Coleman’s departure but despite impressing in the interview he lost out to Ryan Giggs.